 a Single-Page-Application (SPA).

-The business requirements say that certain users with the partner
+The business requirements say that certain users with the partner role should have an extra functionality that is

 available as a link to a portal that is made by another team.
 If the user is logged in to example.com then the user